HereIsMyName/carpicker/README.md

-This is the previous static version of the auto-picker site found which you can find here https://glacial-crag-88214.herokuapp.com
+This is the previous static version of the auto-picker site which can be found here https://glacial-crag-88214.herokuapp.com

-old static version
+old static version link
 https://mhopard.github.io/carpicker